Antoine-Studer/vue-coworking/index.md

   <li>Options which are only linked to eligible options </li>
   <li>Options line which designate the options found in a booking for the room which has eligible options </li>
   <li>Bookings which are linked to one customer, one room and have options</li>

+  <h2>User profiles</h2>

+  The <strong>Administator</strong> profile is a back office profile.
+He has full acces to all the application.
+He can manage all data and he's the only one reponsible of the confirmations of requests or bookings.

+  The <strong>Plain user</strong> is also a back office profile.
+He has read only access to reference data like buildings or rooms and has the write access on his own orders and requests, which includes options lines.

+  The <strong>Customer</strong> is a front office profile.
+He has only access to dedicated custom user interfarces.
+He is only allowed to requests seats, book a room or see his informations and cancel his bookings or workspace places.

+  <h2>Business workflows</h2>

+    <h3>Booking states</h3>